 Sensitivity assessment.
-Fucus spiralis is sensitive to an increase in wave action, and the fucoid and barnacle dominated biotopes are found on moderate energy shores.
-Where increases in wave height caused wave exposure to become greater than exposed the biotope would be change and it may result in the loss of Fucus spiralis.
-However, a change in significant wave height of up to 5% is unlikely to result in a significant change in the biotope if the example of the biotope is found in the middle of its tolerance to wave exposure.
-Consequently, a resistance of 'High' is recorded, with a resilience of 'High' (representing little change from which to recover) and the biotope is probably 'Not sensitive' at the benchmark level. .
+Fucus spiralis is sensitive to an increase in wave action, and the fucoid dominated biotopes are found in low energy shores.
+Increased wave exposure would result in losses of biomass and species richness and a change to moderate energy biotopes such as LR.MLR.BF.FspiB.
+However, a change in significant wave height of up to 5% is unlikely to result in a significant change in wave exposure, and the biotope is found from very wave sheltered up to wave exposed conditions.
+Hence, a resistance of 'High' is recorded, with a resilience of 'High' (representing little change from which to recover) and the biotope is probably 'Not sensitive' at the benchmark level.

-△ Chemical Pressures
+A Chemical Pressures